waterloo-rocketry/Composites-Calculator/README.md

 #Composites Calculator - WRT
 ##Todo:
-- Explain File format of all of the files
-- Get the tests finished and working for all three
+- Get the tests finished and working for all three, find one for failure criterion
-- Find new example for the failure criteria and the local coords
 - Create a pretty and useful output
-- Finish the README
 - In the tests, create a variable for how precise different things should be
-- Read everything into dicts
-- Put the data loading in a logical location
-- Review the remaining requirements
-- Ask for the files in the command line
-- Create a material class
+- Convert to use JSON, ask for the single file, add explanation of format